Hole By Hole

 Hole 17: 210/166/135/120 – Par 3

 The last Par 3 on the course spans the same hazard that Hole 14 did.
 The seventeenth, however, gives you a little breathing room left of the green.
+The wind has been known swirl across the green in either direction.
+When blowing hard right to left, you will need to find the courage to hang the ball close to or over the water in order to land on the green for a chance at par.
 Aiming at a back right pin position is a risky situation.
 That type of direction will require you to carry the entire hazard.
-Chipping from short and left of the green is not a bad place.
+Landing short and left of the green is also not an ideal option, this will bring the front bunker into play as well.
 One of the flatter greens on the course rewards a good tee shot with a relatively easy birdie putt.

 Hole 18: 611/602/554/506 – Par 5